2023-cda-alt-devops-p4/streaming-PF/README.md

 * Running the trigger to populate the users archives : users_table_update_archive_trigger.sql

-* Creating the stored procedure to get movies list by director : sp_GetMoviesByDirector.sql
+* Creating the stored procedure to get movies list by director : sp_GetMoviesByDirector.sql.

-* Test querries file : test-querries.sql

 The command to execute it :
 ```bash
 EXEC sp_GetMoviesByDirector @DirectorFirstName='Christopher', @DirectorLastName='Nolan';
 ```

+* Test querries file : test-querries.sql

 ### Accessing the Database
 You can access the SQL Server instance using your preferred SQL client.
 Use the following connection details:

 Host: localhost<br>
 Port: 1433<br>
-Username: SA<br>
+Username: yourUsername
-Password: Password
+Password: yourPassword

 ### Stopping and Removing the Container